How Much DSA for Google Interview? Less Than You Think

 How Amazon and Meta DSA requirements differ from Google

-Which patterns most engineers skip that Google consistently asks
+Which patterns get skipped that Google consistently asks

 How to scope preparation to your target company's testing profile